Pablo-source/Maps-in-R/README.md

 # Maps-in-R
 Different ways of plotting maps using R

-This repository will contain maps created in R, I will start by producing some general maps using ggplot2 and also by importing different London statistical GIS boundaries from the Greater London Authoprity website:
+This repository will contain maps created in R, I will start by producing some general country level maps using ggplot2.

+Besides, I will use this repository to draw a set of specific London maps.
+As an exercise on how to use the London statistical GIS boundaries provided by the Greater London Authoprity website:

  > Greater London Authority > Satatistical GIS Boundary Files for London